g3492/vzborg/README.md

 ## **Deduplicated, encrypted backups for the [Proxmox Virtual Environment](https://pve.proxmox.com/ )**

 With VzBorg you can:
-- Backup, restore, delete, list and maintain your backups in a flexible and efficient way.
+- Backup, restore, delete, list and maintain your PVE backups in a flexible and efficient way.
 - Use default retention settings to keep your desired number of hourly, daily, weekly, monthly and yearly backups.
 - Set up automated backups to remote repositories, simply setting appropriate ssh keys.